saflo76/shellkit/README.md

 needed by the typical recovery software (for ex. ddrescue, photorec, R-Studio, Ontrack...) as the unit "smells of self-destruction".

+Premise: FRPO approach mostly suits HDDs (rotational disks) as SSDs usually behave quite differently when they face an important degradation or partial failure, however as it dramatically minimizes device load/usage may turn helpful in many different scenarios.

 So consider the case:
 - your crucial data just takes 1-5% of disk space
 - even with hiccups you can somewhat access/surf file system
 - disk is about to die by the way it behaves
 - would you really perform the typical recovery software full surface scan?

-Premise: FRPO approach mostly suits HDDs (rotational disks) as SSDs usually behave quite differently when they face an important degradation or partial failure, however as it dramatically minimizes device load/usage may turn helpful in many different scenarios.

-In these cases what you want/wish is to leverage your disk the less as possible and in the most accurate way, since any single read or write request brings it ahead of time close to the entire failure and complete unreadability.
+In these cases what you want/wish is to leverage your disk the less as possible and in the most targeted way, since any single read or write request brings it ahead of time close to the final failure and complete unreadability.

-The key ideas to avoid overloading your defective disk are:
+The key points to avoid overloading your defective disk are:

-- Take note ahead of time and in order of importance of the real needed directories to scan for content recovery
+- Take note **ahead of time** and in **order of importance** of the real needed directories to scan for content recovery

+- Surf by hand in those ones, command line browsing (``cd <dir>``, ``cd ..``, ``ls -latr``, etc...) avoids file content peeking.
+So if it's the case, this permits a more accurate directory annotation and so refines 1st point above
-- So, with respect of what just said: if the device is somewhat surfable, what do we really need to surf?
+- So, with respect of what just said: if the device is somewhat surfable, what do we really need to surf 1st?
-- As being dangerous and unneeded, keep in mind to avoid to repeatedly surf that dirs, do it just 1 time in a profitable definitive way\
+- As being dangerous and unneeded, keep in mind to avoid to repeatedly surf that dirs, do it just 1 time in a profitable definitive way
-- And here it is: do a scan job starting from 1 or more master dirs to just collect all files path, name, size and date in a precious list file so that can be further examined, splitted, elaborated infinite times
+- And here how we will do it is: do a scan job starting from 1 or more master dirs to just collect all files path, name, size and date in a precious list file so that can be further examined, splitted, elaborated infinite times